benintheb/studylog/javascript/groom-jsES6-basic/groom-jsES6-basic.md

     obj1.nameOut(); // harry
     obj2.nameOut(); // ben

-As seen in the code, obj2's nameOut function was created and given the same nameOut function as obj1.
+As seen in the code, `obj2`'s nameOut function was created and given the same `nameOut` function as `obj1`.
-However, obj1 and obj2's nameOut function both give different printouts, for each nameOut function is *binded* onto different objects.
+However, `obj1` and `obj2`'s nameOut function both give different printouts, for each `nameOut` function is *binded* onto different objects.

-*binding* is matching the right methods to the right objects.
+*Binding* is matching the right methods to the right objects.

 ### The Window Object

 The window object, or the Browser Object Model(BOM) is a way to "talk to" a browser.
-All global objects, functions, and variables become members of the window object.
+All global objects, functions, and variables become members of the window object, including the document object(DOM).
-Even the document object(DOM) is a member of the window object.

 For JavaScript running in a browser, it is the **window object**.
 For JavaScript running in server side(node.js), it is the **global object**.